High school athletes can create change too

 This was back in the day about 20 years ago when I was a little 6-year old runt running around as the ball boy for the Big Red.
 It was also the day when Plymouth actually had a newspaper.
 Anyone remember the Plymouth Advertiser?
 My walls of my bed room were peppered with cutouts of my favorite Big Red players.

-Eric Gurney, Chad Hall, Kevin Mongold, Ronnie Haymond, Zak King, Nick Fenner, Scott Albright and Joe Irelan filled the papers every Saturday morning and like clockwork, I would cut out those pictures and stories and find a rare open spot on my wall.
+Erik Gurney, Chad Hall, Kevin Mongold, Ronnie Haymond, Zak King, Nick Fenner, Scott Albright and Joe Irelan filled the papers every Saturday morning and like clockwork, I would cut out those pictures and stories and find a rare open spot on my wall.
 Those guys were who I wanted to be like.
 I wanted to dunk like Gruney, shoot like Ronnie and dribble like Hall.

 I didn’t know it until I sat down to figure out my next column, but these players had such an influence on my life — possibly the most besides my parents.
 The only thing I wanted to do was play basketball.
 Forget video games, chasing girls or anything for that matter.
 I wanted to wake up to the sound of a ball bouncing in my drive way with all of the neighborhood teenagers would be in our drive way playing 3 on 3.